 - Apply for benefits on www.va.gov

-- Once you receive your certificate of eligibility COE) bring it into our office or email it to firstname.lastname@example.org
+- Once you receive your certificate of eligibility (COE) upload it via the link on your MavLINK page or email it to firstname.lastname@example.org

-- Complete our VA Agreement Form, which officially notifies our office that you will use VA benefits at UNO
+- Complete the VA Agreement Form, which officially notifies the Office of Financial Support and Scholarships that you will use VA benefits at UNO

 - Complete the Notification of Intent on your MavLink account every semester to officially declare your intent to use benefits

 Keep in mind that processing the certification can take the VA some time.
 Because of this, we will put a veteran’s extension on your student account until the end of term to avoid any late fees.